microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/README.md

 Like a microcontroller, single-board computers have a CPU, memory and input/output pins, but they have additional features such as a graphics chip to allow you to connect monitors, audio outputs, and USB ports to connect keyboards mice and other standard USB devices like webcams or external storage.
 Programs are stored on SD cards or hard drives along with an operating system, instead of a memory chip built into the board.

-> 🎓 You can think of a single-board computer as a smaller, cheaper version of the PC or Mac you are reading this on, with the addition of GPIO pins to interact with sensors and actuators.
+> 🎓 You can think of a single-board computer as a smaller, cheaper version of the PC or Mac you are reading this on, with the addition of  GPIO (general-purpose input/output) pins to interact with sensors and actuators.

 SIngle-board computers are fully-featured computers, so can be programmed in any language.
 IoT devices are typically programmed in Python.